dgilleland/Blazor-Sandbox/Database/README.md

 # New SDK-style SQL project with Microsoft.Build.Sql

+> ***Note:** This project is built with adaptations primarily based on the article [Migrating database to new SDK style SQL project and containerising](https://iqan.medium.com/migrating-database-to-new-sdk-style-sql-project-and-containerising-it-133ecea460a8) by [Iqan Shaikh](https://iqan.medium.com/).
+Database purpose and content are based off of various ideas meant to demonstrate a sample database.

 ## Setup

 This project was created from scratch using the SQL Database Project template.
 To install the template (a one-time step), run the following command: